dstackai/dstack/docs/docs/reference/cli/index.md

 ### dstack init

+This command must be called inside a folder before you can use `dstack run` or `dstack apply`.

+**Git credentials**

-This command initializes the current folder as a repo.
+If the current folder is a remote Git repository, `dstack init` ensures that `dstack` can access it.
+By default, the command uses the remote repo's default Git credentials.
+These can be overridden with `--git-identity` (private SSH key) or `--token` (OAuth token).

 <div class="termy">